(Pocket-lint) - In 2017, Samsung introduced a new type of TV technology that it called QLED.

 Quantum dot TV tech works by placing a layer or film of quantum dots in front of a regular LED backlight panel.
 The layer is made up of tiny particles each of which emits its own individual colour depending on its size (anywhere between 2 and 10 nanometers).
 Basically, the size of the particle dictates the wavelength of light that it emits, hence the different colours.
 Samsung boasts that quantum dots enable over a billion colours.

-This is where things get important for QLED.
-The ability to produce these colours at higher brightnesses gives a greater colour volume than before and it's here that QLED claims to surpass the abilities of OLED.
-It's able to preserve colours in peak brightness areas that OLED can't and those peak brightness areas are also higher than OLED can currently achieve.
+The ability to produce these colours at higher brightnesses gives a greater colour volume than some other technologies and it's here that QLED claims to surpass the abilities of OLED.
+It's able to preserve colours in peak brightness areas that OLED can't and those peak brightness areas are also higher than OLED can often achieve.

 How is QLED different from OLED?